FACS Program Overview - PDF

 The Utah FACS Education Pathways are based on national skills standards and the national cluster pathways for FACS.
 By taking FACS courses, students learn core knowledge and skills that prepare them for independent living and the workforce, which increases personal and community well-being.

 Family and Consumer Sciences Education empowers individuals and families throughout their lives to manage the challenges of living and working in a diverse, global society.
 The challenges individuals face throughout their lives include balancing personal, home, family and work lives; acquiring marketable skills to be successful in life management, employment, and career development; promoting optimal nutrition and wellness; and managing resources to meet the material needs of individuals and families.

 In today's society there are more two-career families than ever before, and the number of personal

-bankruptcies has risen 400 percent in the past 25 years and continues to rise.
+bankruptcies has increased dramatically over the past 25 years.
 Family and Consumer Sciences can give individuals the practical knowledge, critical and creative thinking skills to address problems in diverse family, community, and work environments.

 Below are the eight Pathways in Family & Consumer Sciences Education:

 Food Service and Culinary Arts